medikoo/serverless-plugin-dynamodb-autoscaling/README.md

     iamOnly: true
 ```

-#### Tables configuration
+### Tables configuration

-__By default autoscaling configuration is automatically applied to all preconfigured DynamoDB tables and all its eventual global secondary indexes.__
+By default autoscaling configuration is automatically applied to all preconfigured DynamoDB tables and all its eventual global secondary indexes.

-We can exclude individual tables or tweak their configuration via configuration within`serverless.yml` config:
+Still, we can exclude individual tables or tweak their configuration via configuration within`serverless.yml` config:

 ```yaml
 custom: